llorenspujol/linkedin-jobs-scraper/README.md

 - 💾 Saves the scraped data as JSON in an auto-generated `/data` folder
 - 📝 It is written entirely in Typescript.

+## How this code works
+I wrote a blog explaining the code written in this repo with all the steps involved.
+You can find it [here](https://gironajs.com/en/blog/web-scraping-linkedin-jobs-using-puppeteer-and-rxjs)

 ### Quick start
 **Node version >= 12 and NPM >= 6**